-When you see a piece of code that is highlighted as error, warning, suggestion, or hint, it means that the ReSharper's Code Analysis is enabled and it has detected a code issue.
-In most cases, code issues can be repaired or improved instantly using quick-fixes.
+When you see a piece of code that is highlighted as error, warning, suggestion, or hint, in most cases, you can repair or improve it instantly using quick-fixes.

 Quick-fixes are represented by action indicators that appear to the left of a code issue when you set the caret at it.
 The following indicators imply quick-fixes:

 - - suggests a quick-fix for the detected code issue with the Error severity level.

 - - suggests a quick-fix for the detected code issue with Warning, Suggestion or Hint severity level.

 - - suggests an inplace refactoring that can fix the detected code issue.

 - - suggests a code generation action that can fix the detected code issue.

 - Use the issue highlighting in the editor and marker bar to navigate to a specific code issue.

 - Press Alt+Enter or click on the action indicator, which appears to the left of the code issue, to open the action list.